Micah

 We get a little preview of what the problem is all about as the "heights of the earth" speaks of the places where men had set objects up to be worshipped.
 The prophet saw the fact that God was coming down to stamp out these places of idolatry.

-The mountains melt beneath him and the valleys split apart, like wax before the fire, like water rushing down a slope.
+Beneath him the mountains will melt, the valleys split open like wax before fire, like water poured down a steep slope.

 When God shows up, even the earth reacts as this verse speaks of a great earthquake that is unstoppable.